Monsoon-loving Indian expats chase rain in UAE desert

 So rain-seekers must drive deep into the desert interior to have a chance of success.

-An Indian expatriate, who gave her name only as Anagha and was on her first expedition into the desert last weekend, said she was "excited to see the rain".
+An Indian expatriate, who gave her name only as Anagha, said she was "excited to see the rain".

 "All of my family and friends are enjoying good rain and good climate and we are living here in the hot sun," she said.